paragbml/Reinforcement-Learning-CMD-interface/README.md

 ### Reinforcement-Learning-CMD-interface
 ## Reinforce Learning based Gomoku by @paragbml

+Developed By ParagBML Access the original repository on Github : [(https://github.com/paragbml/Reinforcement-Learning-CMD-interface)]
+Email for any issues : parag@null.net

 This is an implementation of the AlphaZero algorithm for playing Gomoku (also called Gobang or Five in a Row) from pure self-play training.
 The game Gomoku is much simpler than Go or chess, so that we can focus on the training scheme and obtain a AI model on a single PC in a few hours.

 - Each move with 400 Monte Carlo tree search algorithm playouts: